Frequently Asked Questions (FAQ) regarding provisions for public worship at St James’s

 Are these arrangements the ‘new normal’?

-No. Official guidance from the government and the Church of England continues to be issued as circumstances change (both nationally and locally), so these provisions will be reviewed monthly by the vicar and churchwardens, next in mid-October.
+No. Official guidance from the government and the Church of England continues to be issued as circumstances change (both nationally and locally), so these provisions will be reviewed monthly by the vicar and churchwardens, next in mid-November.